mmccoyd/hillside/README.md

 <div style="background-color:#DCDCDC;">

-To test if the key layout suits your fingers, print these in landscape mode.
+To test if the key layout suits your fingers print these in landscape mode.
 ![switches](doc/image/hillside-switches_left.svg "Switch Layout Left")